 For information on seat belt laws and whether classics need seat belts, please click here.

-Footman James have a close relationship with the Morris Minor Owners Club and have an exclusive club insurance scheme administered by Footman James.
+Footman James has a close relationship with the Morris Minor Owners Club and have an exclusive club insurance scheme administered by Footman James.
 Ray has always insured his classic car with Footman James due to their specialist rates that they offer the club.
 Not only this, Footman James also offer multi-vehicle insurance, where Ray makes the most of his policy by also insuring his 1968 Singer Chamois Coupe and his 2008 Chrysler Crossfire Roadster with Footman James too.

 David Bond, Managing Director at Footman James commented ‘We were glad that our friends at the Morris Minor Owner Club were interested in supplying a classic car for the Practical Classics Restoration Show.
-Footman James have a strong relationship with the club and are always proud to work with enthusiasts that are helping to keep our industry alive.’
+Footman James has a strong relationship with the club and are always proud to work with enthusiasts that are helping to keep our industry alive.’

 Are you a part of a classic vehicle club?
 Why not see if your club is a Footman James affiliated club member that has access to FJ’s specialist club rates too?
 By doing so, you could also be eligible for discounted rates on your classic car insurance.